ladachr-dot/Learning-bioinformatic/Rosalind/sequence_analysis/README.md

-### 🧬 Анализ последовательностей (sequence_analysis)
+### 🧬 Sequence Analysis (`sequence_analysis`)

-Этот раздел посвящен статистическому анализу и сравнению генетических данных. Решения здесь демонстрируют понимание биологического смысла мутаций и методов поиска общих регуляторных элементов.
+This section is dedicated to statistical analysis and comparison of genetic data.
+The solutions here demonstrate an understanding of the biological significance of mutations and methods for identifying common regulatory elements.

-##### 📊 Реализованные задачи:
+##### 📊 Solved Tasks:

-1) HAMM (Counting Point Mutations)
+1. HAMM (Counting Point Mutations)

-> Что делает: Вычисляет расстояние Хэмминга (количество различий) между двумя строками равной длины.
+> What it does: Calculates the Hamming distance (number of differences) between two strings of equal length.
-> Зачем это нужно: Оценка эволюционного расстояния и интенсивности точечных мутаций.
+> Purpose: Estimating evolutionary distance and the intensity of point mutations.

-2) GC (Computing GC Content)
+2. GC (Computing GC Content)

-> Что делает: Определяет ID последовательности с самым высоким содержанием гуанина и цитозина.
+> What it does: Identifies the sequence ID with the highest Guanine and Cytosine content.
-> Зачем это нужно: GC-состав напрямую влияет на температуру плавления ДНК и стабильность генома.
+> Purpose: GC content directly affects the DNA melting temperature and genome stability.

-3) CONS (Consensus and Profile)
+3. CONS (Consensus and Profile)

-> Что делает: Строит матрицу профиля и выводит консенсусную строку для набора ДНК.
+> What it does: Constructs a profile matrix and generates a consensus string for a set of DNA sequences.
-> Зачем это нужно: Используется для создания "логотипов" генов и поиска общих мотивов в промоторных областях.
+> Purpose: Used for creating gene "logos" and searching for common motifs in promoter regions.